ISHIMWEBenito/ProductAddPHPMYSQL/README.md

-# An Application with PHP backend with MySql database to add products to a dashboard
+# An Application with PHP backend with MySql database to add products to a dashboard.